 Deactivate WordPress plugins to proceed further.

-I’ve created a subdomain setup as you see in the image below.
+I’ve created a setup for the sub-directories, as you can see in the image below.

 You’ll then be asked to place the code from the WordPress backend, just like you see in the image below.